Skip to main content

 Marketo tracking code and custom events

-Using the Marketo tracking code to centralize reader engagement data
+Using the Marketo tracking code to centralize reader engagement data.

 The Munchkin code tracks all individuals who visit your Turtl Docs so you can react to their visits with automated marketing campaigns.
 Even anonymous visitors are tracked along with their IP addresses and other information.
-Once the visitor is identified, it becomes a person in Marketo and the history associated with the browser cookie is merged in.
+Once the visitor is identified, it becomes a person in Marketo, and the history associated with the browser cookie is merged in.

-How to find the tracking code in Marketo
+How to enable the tracking code

 What events does the tracking code collect by default?